 Its recommendations for long-term wealth are buying at least 25 stocks from its recommended companies and holding them for at least five years.
 This is a process that could help build your portfolio substantially over several decades.

-And for a sign up cost of $99 for your first year, Motley Fool Stock Advisor gives you complete membership access to their in-depth stock reports and recommendations.
+And for a sign up cost of $79 for your first year, Motley Fool Stock Advisor gives you complete membership access to their in-depth stock reports and recommendations.
 You can learn more in our Motley Fool Stock Advisor review.

 Motley Fool offers several stock picking services, and while one of its services listed above, Motley Fool Stock Advisor, is great at offering value to investors looking to buy and hold for longer-term growth, Motley Fool Rule Breakers was created to help identify the big breakthrough companies that will overperform on the market.